Nadira3/afrikai-monolithic-app/README.md

 ## Overview

-This is the initial version of a monolithic application that I developed as part of a personal project.
+This is the initial version of a monolithic application that I developed as part of my final project.
 The application aimed to provide a fully functional system to manage various user-related tasks, including user authentication, task management, and service integrations.
 It was designed as a single monolithic codebase before transitioning to a more modular microservices-based architecture.

 ## Features